vcbbutler/BB-life/README.md

 - **Mouse drag** - Rotate the view
 - **Mouse wheel** - Zoom in/out

-## Implementation Details

 ### Game Logic

-The simulation offers two different implementations:

-1. **Dense Representation (GameOfLife)**:
    - Uses PyTorch tensors for the entire grid
    - Faster for medium-sized grids, especially with GPU acceleration
    - Uses convolution operations for neighbor counting

-2. **Sparse Representation (SparseGameOfLife)**:
-   - Only tracks live cells and their neighbors
-   - More memory-efficient for very large grids
-   - Better performance for low-density patterns

 ### Mutations